worldveil/dejavu/README.md

 5442376
 ```

-Also, any subsequent calls to `fingerprint()` will fingerprint and add those songs to the database as well.
+Also, any subsequent calls to `fingerprint_file` or `fingerprint_directory` will fingerprint and add those songs to the database as well.
 It's meant to simulate a system where as new songs are released, they are fingerprinted and added to the database seemlessly without stopping the system.

 ## Recognizing